Techtonica/curriculum/professionalism/building-confidence.md

 - [Building Self Confidence](https://www.mindtools.com/selfconf.html)
 - [Internal Saboteur Assessment](https://assessment.positiveintelligence.com/saboteur/overview)

+*Tip: If a site says you've read too many articles, you can generally use a different browser (safari, firefox) to view more.*

 ### Check for Understanding

 Check for apprentices to follow the steps for SOS (Stop, Observe, Shift), the negative self-talk stopping technique.
 Also check for apprentices to explain the concept of impostor syndrome for awareness!